You-OpenSource/You-Chrome-Extension/README.md

 # You-Chrome-Extension

 This Chrome extension sets [you.com](https://you.com/) as your default search engine.
-Because we believe that users deserve control over their search experience, it also allows you to switch your default search engine between [You.com](https://you.com/), [YouCode](https://code.you.com/) (search engine designed for developers), Google and DuckDuckGo with one click.
+Because we believe that users deserve control over their search experience, the extension also allows you to switch your default search engine between [You.com](https://you.com/), [YouCode](https://code.you.com/) (search engine designed for developers), Google and DuckDuckGo with one click.

 ## Use Extension: